Blog Tips & Tricks

 • Click Save Changes to reset the permalinks and resolve potential URL conflicts.

-• Switch to a default WordPress theme “Twenty Twenty-One”.
+• Switch to the default WordPress theme “Twenty Twenty-Five”.

 • If the 404 error resolves, the issue lies in your updated theme.
 Contact the theme developer for assistance.